Pembrokeshire

 Set upstairs from the cafe this modern bar good views over the marina.
 Winter times may vary

-A basic drinkers pub in the High st. Trophies and boat pictures adorn the walls.
-No food only snacks.
-You can order a Chinese meal from along the road and eat in the pub with a pint.
-The owner has been at the pub for 32 years.
+A basic drinkers' pub in the High Street.
+Boat pictures adorn the walls.
+No food, only snacks.
+You can order a Chinese or fish & chips from along the road and eat in the pub with a pint.
+Pub also has a beer garden.

 • Forresters Arms 29 Kensington Road Neyland SA73 1TP Telephone(01646) 600709